-A broad category of medications, called psychoactives, are administered by physicians in skilled nursing centers.
+A broad category of medications, called psychoactives or psychotropics are administered by physicians in skilled nursing centers.
 The term psychoactive is an all-encompassing description which includes mood stabilizers (anti-manic agents), anti-depressants, anti-anxiety, hypnotics and antipsychotics.

-CAHF encourages its members to take part in a national effort to safely reduce the unnecessary use of antipsychotic medication in skilled nursing homes by 15 percent.
+CAHF encourages its members to take part in a national effort to safely reduce the unnecessary use of antipsychotic medication in skilled nursing homes by 15 percent by December, 2013.
 We believe the number of residents that are being prescribed antipsychotic medication can be reduced and we continue to explore ways to prevent and manage difficult behavior without medications.

 The intent of the national initiative is to encourage alternative strategies for responding to challenging behavioral expressions in persons living with dementia before considering medications and to ensure that antipsychotic medications, when used, are as appropriate and safe as possible.